-Elizabeth Bathory (Chantal Contouri, Snapshot) is an independent career woman who is kidnapped by members of a strange cult of modern vampires.
-Their purpose: as a descendant of the cult’s original founder she must take her place as the leader of the pack (a sort of “Vampire” Queen!).
-Elizabeth refuses, triggering a series of unexpected events.
+An ordinary career woman, Kate Davis (Chantal Contouri, Snapshot), is kidnapped by members of a strange cult of modern vampires.
+Cult members believe that Kate is the descendant of the sect’s original founder and they want her to become their leader (a sort of “Vampire” Queen!).
+Kate refuses, triggering a series of unexpected events.

 Reaction & Thoughts:

-Thirst, written by John Pinkney, directed by Rod Hardy, is one of those movies that are very hard to describe -– a nifty Australian horror film that is indeed a true original.
+Directed by Rod Hardy, written by John Pinkney, Thirst is one of those movies that are very hard to describe; a nifty Australian horror film that is indeed a true original.
 Overall, the movie doesn’t have much plot or character development, but it does offer enough cinematic panache to keep the viewer engaged.

 I first watched Thirst in the early 1980s when VCRs made many low-budget films available to a wider audience.
 At the time, I felt the movie was uncommonly good and well-directed, and my recent revisiting of the film has only reinforced my initial reaction.
 Thirst is probably a little too benign for diehard horror fans, but most viewers who can appreciate a well made psychological thriller are going to be more than satisfied with this movie.
 It provides an intense emotional rollercoaster, with bizarre twists and turns and plenty of thrills and chills.

-As a unique horror experience the movie succeeds with flying colors — the heroine’s endless surreal hallucinations is a major accomplishment considering the limitations imposed by the small budget — and the mixture of old movie clichés and quirky touches succeed in grabbing the viewer’s attention.
+As a unique horror experience the movie succeeds with flying colors.
+For example, the heroine’s endless surreal hallucinations are a major accomplishment considering the limitations imposed by the small budget and the mixture of old movie clichés and quirky touches succeed in grabbing the viewer’s attention.

-Brian May’s pulsating music score is fantastic.
+Brian May’s (Mad Max) pulsating music score is fantastic.
 May’s music is one of the most important elements of Thirst.
+Vince Monton’s cinematography is very stylish.

 Conclusions & Final Thoughts: